GoosefleetEO/aa-moonmining/README.md

 - Optimized to handle thousands of moons with good performance

-- Open multiple moon details at the same time
+- Open multiple moon detail pages at the same time

 ## Installation